sav-che/TL-2/Authors/Bagnis, Carlo {std. Bagnis}.md

-> [!cite] BHL link: this entry starts at [page 253](https://www.biodiversitylibrary.org/item/103858#page/265/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 253](https://www.biodiversitylibrary.org/page/33264980) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bagnis, Carlo (1854-1879), Italian mycologist, educated at Torino, studied medicine in Roma 1871, Dr. med. ib.
-1877, turned to mycology under the influence of G. de Notaris, Prix Des Mazière 1875, died as the result of an infection obtained at a botanical excursion in the Roman Campagna. (*Bagnis*).
+1877, turned to mycology under the influence of G. de Notaris, Prix Des Mazière 1875, died as the result of an infection obtained at a botanical excursion in the Roman Campagna.
+**Abbreviated name**: *Bagnis*

 #### Herbarium and types